 成人大片

-Joe Borsato is a final year PhD candidate in the Department of History at Queen鈥檚 University, where he researches the histories of Indigenous peoples and early modern global history.
+Joe Borsato is a final year PhD candidate in the Department of History at Queen鈥檚 University, where he researches the histories of Indigenous peoples, the period of European exploration, and global history.
 His broad interests include the histories of Indigenous power, Indigenous law, Indigenous relations with New France, the moral philosophy of European colonization, the political ecology of empire, and the political thought of people who opposed empire from antiquity to the modern period.

-Joe鈥檚 doctoral project takes an oceanic perspective by investigating Anglo-Indigenous relations in the Atlantic world, including in Wabanakik (Acadia), K鈥檛aqamkuk (Newfoundland), W卯nip芒kw (the Hudson Bay watershed), Tsenacommacah (Virginia), G眉iri noko (Guiana), and the Caribbean in the early seventeenth century.
-Specifically, the project examines the early Wabanaki, Beothuk, Cree, Powhatan, Arawak, and Kalinago expressions of territorial possession against English colonization.
-Through an investigation of archival records in the British Library, the National Archives of the UK, the Lambeth Palace Library, the Bodleian Library, la Biblioth猫que Nationale de France, and the National Library of Ireland, the project combines the methods of Indigenous history and intellectual history to contextualize the mutual foundations of Indigenous rights and international law.
+Joe鈥檚 doctoral project takes an oceanic perspective by investigating Anglo-Indigenous relations in Wabanakik (Acadia), K鈥檛aqamkuk (Newfoundland), W卯nip芒kw (the Hudson Bay watershed), Tsenacommacah (Virginia), G眉iri noko (Guiana), and the Caribbean in the early seventeenth century.
+Specifically, the project examines Wabanaki, Beothuk, Cree, Powhatan, Arawak, and Kalinago expressions of their power and rights against English colonization.
+Through an investigation of archival records in the British Library, the National Archives of the UK, the Lambeth Palace Library, the Bodleian Library, la Biblioth猫que Nationale de France, and the National Library of Ireland, the project contextualizes the mutual foundations of Indigenous rights and international law.
 Given the Government of Canada鈥檚 recent implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in 2021, the historical relationship between Indigenous rights and international law is one of considerable pertinence.

-His next project examines Indigenous rhetoric and oratory against European empires globally in the early modern period.
-He is also currently serving as a research assistant for Dr. Scott Berthelette on a project tracing Haudenosaunee voyagers in the seventeenth century Mediterranean world.
+His next project examines Indigenous rhetoric and oratory against European empires globally in the sixteenth and seventeenth centuries.
+He is also currently serving as a research assistant for Dr. Scott Berthelette on a project tracing Haudenosaunee voyagers in the seventeenth and eighteenth century Mediterranean world.

 Over the past four years he has received support from numerous international organizations and funds, including most recently as a SSHRC scholar (2020-2024), Robert L. Middlekauff Fellow at the Huntington Library (2023-2024), a Paul Oskar Kristeller Fellow with the Renaissance Society of America (2024), and as a Sansom Ideas Foundation scholar (2023-2024).
 With previous work experience in First Nation communities, sustainability non-profits, and the heritage sector, Joe also serves as a Teaching Fellow at Queen's, teaching first-year survey courses in European & Mediterranean history from antiquity to the modern period and fourth-year seminar courses on Indigenous Peoples and European Empires in the early modern period.
 He is fortunate to work with Dr. Scott Berthelette and Dr. Jeffrey Collins.